Warmup

 | Cookie jar size | Whatever the site sets, often 5-20 |

-If the warmed page redirects (301/302), the redirect chain is followed and cookies set along the way all land in the jar with proper domain scoping.
+If the warmed page redirects (301/302), the redirect chain is followed and cookies set along the way land in the jar with the right domain scoping.

 Edge cases worth knowing

 Warmup caps at 50 subresources.
-Big news sites reference 200+ images on a single page, so we stop at 50 to stop the call running forever.
-Subresource fetch failures are silent (matches browser behaviour, one broken image shouldn't kill the whole page load).
+Big news sites reference 200+ images on a single page, so the cap exists to keep the call from running forever.
+Subresource fetch failures are silent, which matches browser behaviour where one broken image shouldn't kill the whole page load.
 If the navigation URL returns something other than text/html, warmup returns nil after the navigation.
-TLS and cookies still get populated, just no subresource crawl.
+TLS and cookies still populate, the subresource crawl is just skipped.

 The inter-batch delays (50-150ms before scripts, 100-300ms before images) are randomised per call, so back-to-back warmups don't share an identical timing fingerprint.